mmtrebuchet/bpreveal/doc/text/philosophy.rst

 The integration test includes coverage testing, and new features should always be added to the integration test suite.

+BPReveal uses normal semantic versioning.
+Major versions may introduce backwards-incompatible behavior to the CLI and any part of the API.
+Only major versions can alter the structure of files on disk.
+Minor versions may introduce breaking changes only to parts of the API that are not intended for external use.
+Patches are only for bug fixes.

 ..
     Copyright 2022, 2023, 2024 Charles McAnany.
 This file is part of BPReveal.
 BPReveal is free software: You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
 BPReveal is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with BPReveal.
 If not, see <https://www.gnu.org/licenses/>.